Nearby Nature Communicable Disease Management Plan (CDMP)

 - If equipment must be shared between stable groups, it will be sanitized after each use by a stable group.

 - Staff/volunteers will help kids share equipment safely and creatively rather than focusing on the challenges of limited contact between program participants.

 Face Coverings, Masks, and Face Shields:

-- To the extent that it is safe and does not unduly prohibit communication, Nearby Nature staff and volunteers will wear face coverings, masks, or face shields in accordance with guidance provided by the Oregon Health Authority in early June and mid-July 2020 (which currently both require such coverings).
+- Nearby Nature staff and volunteers will wear face coverings, masks, or face shields in accordance with guidance provided by the Oregon Health Authority (which currently requires such coverings).
 This will be most important when physical distancing is difficult or close contact with program participants (due to injury, a need for comfort, etc.) is unavoidable.
 Early during each program, staff/volunteers will safely demonstrate for program participants how their face coverings/masks come on and off in order to address concerns or fears that these coverings may inspire in some children.
-Nearby Nature will provide its staff and volunteers with face coverings.
+Nearby Nature will provide its staff and volunteers with face coverings/masks.

 - All program sites will have access to bathrooms or Nearby-Nature-use-only porta potties, handwashing stations/sinks, tissues, paper towels, and garbage cans.